mstange/samply/etw-gecko/README.md

 Open an Administrator command shell with Win+R, "cmd", Ctrl+Shift+Enter.

-Start profiling session by running `xperf -on latency -stackwalk profile` in the Adminstrator shell.
+Start profiling session by running `xperf -on latency -stackwalk profile+cswitch` in the Adminstrator shell.
 Then run `xperf -d out.etl` to capture it.

 Then run `cargo run --release out.etl [process-name]` to produce a gecko.json.